akirilyuk/cars/README.md

 ## Description

-This is the implementation of a coding challenge:
+This is the implementation of a coding challenge.

-Requirements:

 ## Prerequisites